-The Worst Diner Foods to Never Order
+The Worst Diner Foods You Should Never Order

 There's something cozy and familiar about an old-fashioned diner.
 It could be the early morning waffles and endless coffee refills.
 Or it could be the late-night ventures for loaded nachos and chocolate milkshakes.
 Whatever it is that comes to your mind when you think of diner food, it's probably delicious.
 And it's also most likely loaded with oils, butter, grease, and a whole lot of sugar.

 Yes, there are just some meals that fall into the worst diner foods category you're going to want to stay far away from.
 This doesn't mean you have to skip out on the occasional diner trip, though!
 It just means that you may need to be more selective with your choices.
 We talked with Laura Burak, MS, RD, CDN, about the worst diner foods you should most definitely try avoiding.
+And for healthy eating tips, check out The 7 Healthiest Foods to Eat Right Now.

 This one may seem like a no brainer, but when you've been out all night and want that greasy nightcap of fries, it's hard to say no. It's even harder to say no if it's offered as a side item to an entrée.
 Burak encourages her clients to not be afraid of swapping around side items because even healthy meal options like a veggie omelet usually come with fries.